marsbroshok/mlops-labs/lab-000-setup/README.md

 - TensorFlow Extended/Kubeflow Pipelines (TFX/KFP) - machine learning pipelines
 - Cloud SQL - machine learning metadata  management

-In the lab environment, all services are provisioned in the same [Google Cloud Project](https://cloud.google.com/storage/docs/projects).
+In the reference environment, all services are provisioned in the same [Google Cloud Project](https://cloud.google.com/storage/docs/projects).
 Before proceeding make sure that your account has access to the project and is assigned to the **Owner** or **Editor** role.

-The labs in 100-series don't use Kubeflow Pipelines.
-If you intend to go through the 100-series labs only you don't need to provision the Kubeflow Pipelines components.

 ## Enabling the required cloud services